 CD-ROM for tax products.
-You can order Publication 1796, IRS Federal Tax Products CD-ROM, and obtain:
+You can order Publication 1796, IRS Tax Products CD-ROM, and obtain:

-- · Current-year forms, instructions, and publications. - Prior-year forms and instructions. - Frequently requested tax forms that may be filled in electronically, printed out for submission, or saved for recordkeeping. - Internal Revenue Bulletins.

-Buy the CD-ROM from National Technical Information Service (NTIS) at www.irs.gov/ cdorders for \$22 (no handling fee) or call 1-877-233-6767 toll free to buy the CD-ROM for \$22 (plus a \$5 handling fee).
-The first release is available in early January and the final release is available in late February.
+- A CD that is released twice during the year.
+The first release ships in late December and the final release ships in late February. - Current-year forms, instructions, and publications. - Prior-year forms, instructions, and publi- - Tax Map: an electronic research tool and finding aid. - Tax Law frequently asked questions - Tax Topics from the IRS telephone response system. - Fill-in, print and save features for most tax forms. - Internal Revenue Bulletins. - Toll-free and email technical support.
+Buy the CD-ROM from National Technical Information Service (NTIS) at www.irs.gov/cdorders for \$25 (no handling fee) or call 1-877-233-6767 toll free to buy the CD-ROM for \$25 (plus a \$5 handling fee).

 CD-ROM for small businesses.
-Publication 3207, The Small Business Resource Guide, CD-ROM 2004, is a must for every small business owner or any taxpayer about to start a business.
+Publication 3207, The Small Business Resource Guide, CD-ROM 2005, is a must for every small business owner or any taxpayer about to start a business.
 This handy, interactive CD contains all the business tax forms, instructions, and publications needed to successfully manage a business.
 In addition, the CD provides other helpful information, such as how to prepare a business plan, finding financing for your business, and much more.
 The design of the CD makes finding information easy and quick and incorporates file formats and browsers that can be run on virtually any desktop or laptop computer.